Lane Kenworthy, The Good Society

 Rather than understating the true degree of progress for middle- and low-income Americans, the income trends shown in figures 4 and 5 above might overstate it.20

 1. Income growth is due mainly to the addition of a second earner.
 The income of American households in the lower half has grown slowly since the 1970s.
 But it might not have increased at all if not for the fact that more households came to have two earners rather than one.
 From the 1940s through the mid-1970s, wages rose steadily.
-As a result, the median income of most families, whether they had one earner or two, increased at about the same pace as the economy.21 Since then, the earnings of Americans working full-time and year-round have barely budged.22
+As a result, the median income of most families, whether they had one earner or two, increased at about the same pace as the economy.
+Since then, households with a single adult have seen no income rise at all.21

 It’s important to emphasize that most of this shift from one earner to two has been voluntary.
 A growing number of women seek employment, as their educational attainment has increased, discrimination in the labor market has dissipated, and social norms have changed.
 The transition from the traditional male-breadwinner family to the dual-earner one isn’t simply a product of desperation to keep incomes growing.

-Even so, the fact that income growth for lower-half households has required adding a second earner has two problematic implications.
-First, households with a single adult have seen no income rise at all.23 Second, as more two-adult households have both adults in employment, more are struggling to balance the demands of home and work.
+Even so, as more two-adult households have both adults in employment, more are struggling to balance the demands of home and work.
 High-quality childcare and preschool are expensive, and elementary and secondary schools are in session only 180 of the 250 weekdays each year.
 The difficulty is accentuated by the growing prevalence of long work hours, odd hours, irregular hours, and long commutes.
-By the early 2000s, 25% of employed men and 10% of employed women were working 50 or more hours per week.24 And 35-40% of Americans were working outside regular hours (9 am to 5 pm) and/or days (Monday to Friday).25 Average commute time rose from 40 minutes in 1980 to 50 minutes in the late 2000s.26
+By the early 2000s, 25% of employed men and 10% of employed women were working 50 or more hours per week.22 And 35-40% of Americans were working outside regular hours (9 am to 5 pm) and/or days (Monday to Friday).23 Average commute time rose from 40 minutes in 1980 to 50 minutes in the late 2000s.24

 SHARED PROSPERITY IN COMPARATIVE PERSPECTIVE